 - The Lancashire Hotpots song "Esc, Alt+F4" references this.

 - NSFE: Not Safe For Ears.
 Also known as NSFH (Not Safe For Hearing).
 Look for this in comments under videos if you suspect them to be Screamer Pranks.

-- NSFL: Not Safe For Life - indicates content that is, to one extent or another, nauseating]] or traumatizing.
-Recommended for: Shock Sites, anything on r/watchpeopledie or similar places, the bad kind of medical documentation.
+- NSFL: Not Safe For Life - indicates content that is, to one extent or another, nauseating or traumatizing.
+Recommended for: Shock Sites and the bad kind of medical documentation.
 More popular than NSFA.
 Alternatively, Not Safe for Lunch.

 - NSF56K: Not Safe For 56K, though this is a different matter regarding content that will take forever on a slow connection.